Dustin-RW/bloccit/README.md

- ## Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+ <h2>Bloccit:<h2> a Reddit replica to teach the fundamentals of web development and Rails.

- Made with my mentor at [Bloc](http://bloc.io).

  * **rake db:reset** in console(cmd) to re-seed data before running `rails s`